FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch6.md

 Figure 6.8 shows a sequence diagram describing the most commonly used case of ‘Request access to an object’.
 The Subject’s request for accessing an Object is intercepted by a PEP, which forwards the request to the PDP.
 The PDP can retrieve information about the Subject, the Object and the current environment from the PIP.
 This information is used to retrieve the applicable Rules from the PolicyRepository.

-Figure 6.8: Sequence diagram for the use case ‘Request access to an object’
+<Figures figure="6-8">Sequence diagram for the use case ‘Request access to an object’</Figures>

 The PDP can then compute the access decision by combining the decisions from the Rules forming the applicable policy and can finally send this decision back to the PEP.
 If the access has been granted by the PDP, the PEP forwards the request to the Object.